In Mergers And Acquisitions, We Facilitate A Smooth Transition

 One of the most valuable resources a business has is its people.
 The seller cannot mandate that employees stay on once a business is sold; they will have to enter into a new employment agreement with the new owner.
 It is important to understand the reporting structure of a business and how each of its employees contribute to its operations before acquiring it.
 Identify key employees who are essential to the company’s success and determine what it will take to keep them there after it is sold.
 If employees need specialized skills or licenses, they can be difficult to replace if they choose not to stay.
 Conversely, the new owners may find that they are better off without certain staff members moving forward after meeting them and evaluating their performance.

 Both parties must do their due diligence to ensure that the transaction is legal and complete.
 If there are skeletons lurking in either company’s closet, discovering them after the transaction takes place can have serious consequences.
 If you are exploring a merger or acquisition, having an experienced business lawyer by your side can help you protect your interests and get the most out of the deal.

 The business lawyers at Harty Law Group provide comprehensive, customized solutions for businesses that are looking to acquire or be acquired.
 Armed with the latest technology and years of experience, we help businesses of all sizes achieve the best possible outcome from their transaction.
 With offices conveniently located in Philadelphia and Haddonfield, we represent business owners throughout Pennsylvania and New Jersey.
-Call us today at 267-262-5650 or contact us online to speak to a Philadelphia business lawyer.
+Call us today at 267-383-3899 or contact us online to speak with a Philadelphia business lawyer.